So here we are again.

 Healed people, heal people.
 But unless we tell out stories, that’s kind of hard to do.
 Not that I’d call myself healed.
 I’m too stumbling and bumbling and reaching and slobbering to ever live up to that.
 But I have done some heal-ing; so I guess what I’m trying to say, is that I’m showing up, and I’m ready to share—run on sentences, iffy punctuation, crap grammar, and all.

 Even if it’s just with you, WordPress.

-So just as a little side note: I hope it’s ok, that I’ve started to see you as a weirdly attractive, slobbish older man, in my mind.
+So just as a little side note: I hope it’s ok, that I’ve started to envision you as a strangely attractive, slobbish older man.
 Not too hot, or I’d start picking my nails, and laughing like a goob.
-And not too interested in what I have to say, or I’d think that all of this matters way more than it does, and end up right back where I have been; miserably frozen in that hellish combination of Imposter Syndrome and Fear-of-Pretty-Much- Everything (besides eating chocolate covered nuts, on a broken-ass recliner, and binge watching Netflix, while I pretend not to notice that the dog is scrubbing his butt on the carpet again.)
+And not too interested in what I have to say, or I’d think that all of this matters way more than it does, and end up right back where I have been; miserably frozen in that hellish combination of Imposter Syndrome and Fear-of-Pretty-Much-Everything (besides eating chocolate covered nuts, on a broken-ass recliner, and binge watching Netflix, while I pretend not to notice that the dog is scrubbing his butt on the carpet again).
 I’m picturing you like The Dude.
-Maybe a little more sober, but definitely in your underwear, and listening just enough, through half closed eyes, to say something kind of encouraging, and kind of rude, like, “Get over yourself girl.
-And just do it already.
+Maybe a little more sober, but definitely in your underwear, and listening just enough, through half closed eyes, to say something kind of encouraging, and kind of rude, like, “Get over yourself girl, and just do it already.
 It’s almost time for my second morning nap.”

-And will you look at that?
+And will you look at that, WordPress?
 I think maybe, I just did.